-Full-time students who earn a semester GPA of 3.75 or better will receive designation as a Dean's List Scholar at the close of each semester.
+To be on the Dean's List, a student must earn a 3.75 grade point average on a minimum of 12 graded hours taken at Lyon in a semester.
 Students with incomplete grades at the end of the semester will be eligible for the Dean's List designation if they complete their work by the date for removal of incomplete grades and meet the above criteria.
 Students must earn 12 credits exclusive of any elective Pass/Fail credits to be eligible for the Dean's List designation.